 We’ve already written a guide about factors that affect plant growth.

-This guide is about the factors that specifically affect how and where crops grow, and the distribution of agricultural crops worldwide.
+However, this guide is about the factors that specifically affect how and where crops grow, and the distribution of agricultural crops (and agricultural productivity) worldwide.

 Factors That Affect Regular Plant Growth Can Also Be Applied To Crop Growth

 Many of those plant growth factors apply to crop growth for commercial and industrial agriculture.

 Some of these include: